 In the aftermath of some car accidents, the other driver may be uninsured or may lack the amount of coverage needed to meet the victims expenses.
 In other situations, your claim may be denied by the insurance company, or an adequate settlement amount cannot be reached.
 In either of these types of cases, our Las Vegas car accident lawyer is here to help.

-At Paul Padda Law, we can advise you on your rights to compensation through a personal injury lawsuit filed through the Las Vegas court system.
+At Paul Padda Law, our car accident lawyer can advise you on your rights to compensation through a personal injury lawsuit filed through the Las Vegas court system.
 Under Nevada’s statute of limitations, you have up to two years after a car accident occurs in which to file your lawsuit.
 This allows time for negotiations with the insurance company to see if a settlement can be reached.
 It also allows time for our team of investigators to talk with witnesses, gather videotaped recordings, consult with accident reconstruction experts, and take other actions necessary to build a strong legal case in your favor.

 One of the many advantages to filing a personal injury lawsuit after a car accident is that it can allow you to obtain additional types and amounts of compensation you would not otherwise be able to obtain through an insurance settlement.
 Referred to as damages, this compensation depends on your injuries and the circumstances involved in your case, and may include any of the following: